The First Day at the Police Academy

 Starting out in any new career can bring a lot of mixed feelings.
 This is especially true for the thousands of police recruits across the country who report for their first day at the police academy.
 You're excited about learning new things, but you might be a little scared of the unknown, too.

-You won't be fully prepared for what the what the first day at the academy will bring, whether you've spent the last four years in college earning your degree in criminal justice or the last 20 years in a military career.
+You won't be fully prepared for what the first day at the academy will bring, whether you've spent the last four years in college earning your degree in criminal justice or the last 20 years in a military career.
 But knowing what to expect on Day No. 1 as a police recruit can help.

 The Police Academy Can Be Confusing